alok722/Restaurant-WebSite/README.md

     This website is made while following a Udemy tutorial.

 Screenshots of this website is shared here.
-You can visit this page on:
+You can visit this website on: https://restaurant-alok.000webhostapp.com/
-  https://restaurant-alok.000webhostapp.com/

   Screenshots: